Yosemite, finally!

 Approaching Yosemite National Park from the south

-We stopped after driving through a very long and rugged tunnel to emerge before a classic view of Yosemite Valley looking towards Half Dome.
+After driving through a very long and rugged tunnel, we emerged at the classic “tunnel view” of Yosemite Valley towards Half Dome.

 Yosemite Valley from the tunnel view, looking towards Half Dome

 Yosemite is big.
-Pretty much all the photos I took are vertically oriented.
+Pretty much all the photos I took were vertically oriented.
 We took lots out the car as I drove through the park, passing by smarter (read: safer) drivers who’d actually pull over to photograph what they were seeing.
+However we were in a bit of a hurry to get our hike on.

 Views of Yosemite Valley from the road